AnthonyNgGitHub/DABC-Amazon_Vine_Analysis/README.md

  2. The number of 5-star reviews for each category

- 3. The percetnage of 5-star reviews for each category
+ 3. The percentage of 5-star reviews for each category

  <img src="images/4_paid_reviews_counts.PNG"></img>